 Around the world, reports examining the economic value of sharks often surface and always draw the same conclusion: a shark is worth more alive than dead.
-If we look at , the economic impact of shark diving was nearly $400 million and supported almost 4000 jobs in 2016.
-In contrast, shark fin exports from the entire US in 2015 was , and Florida’s entire shark fishery brought in less than that.
+If we look at Florida’s example, the economic impact of shark diving was nearly $400 million and supported almost 4000 jobs in 2016.
+In contrast, shark fin exports from the entire US in 2015 was just over $1 million, and Florida’s entire shark fishery brought in less than that.
 The math is pretty simple.

-In the nearby , shark and ray tourism brings in over $115 million every year and accounts for 1.3% of that country’s entire GDP.
+In the nearby Bahamas, shark and ray tourism brings in over $115 million every year and accounts for 1.3% of that country’s entire GDP.
 By comparison, agriculture makes up 2.3%.
-Meanwhile, in shark tourism brings in $18M – a whopping 8% of it GDP.
+Meanwhile, in Palau shark tourism brings in $18M – a whopping 8% of it GDP.
 Similar economic benefits of shark diving is documented in every ocean.
-Direct consumer expenditures on shark diving from other significant Indo-Pacific destinations include: , and the .
-The small community of Semporna on Borneo, Malaysia’s most popular diving destination, enjoyed in 2012.
+Direct consumer expenditures on shark diving from other significant Indo-Pacific destinations include: Australia $26M, Fiji $43M and the Maldives $15M.
+The small community of Semporna on Borneo, Malaysia’s most popular diving destination, enjoyed nearly $10M in direct shark tourism expenditures in 2012.

 The total revenue brought by shark tourists (transportation, accommodation, food, etc) is several times greater than direct diving expenditures.
-And, if it wasn’t for shark tourism, , if they saw any at all.
+And, if it wasn’t for shark tourism, many communities wouldn’t see nearly as many visitors, if they saw any at all.
 Back in Cabo Pulmo, tourism businesses report revenues that allow them to pay employees double the Mexican average and definitely more than the fishermen around the corner make.

 Like all human activity, shark diving alters animal behavior.
-A 2018 study found that the presence of cage-divers .
+A 2018 study found that the presence of cage-divers increases a White Shark’s metabolism by 61%.
 Sharks are attracted to the boat by a chum line and lured to he cage with tuna heads tied to a rope.
 Sometimes, the shark gets hold of the bait for a free bite.

 Shark-feeding dives alter a shark’s behavior to a greater degree by teaching sharks to associate humans (or at least divers) with food.
 Nonetheless, the sharks are not captive or killed, and are still making money.
 Additionally, there is no scientific evidence to support claims that shark diving increases the risk of an attack on a human.

-Although the international trade of shark products declined by , in 2013 the global shark fishery was still worth twice that of shark tourism.
-But, shark fisheries have been declining steadily for 20 years, while shark tourism is exploding exponentially. to $700 million in the next 15 years, provided there are any sharks left to see.
-In many cases, shark fishing revenues are a fraction of the as a result of that fishing.
+Although the international trade of shark products declined by nearly 50% from 2009 to 2015, in 2013 the global shark fishery was still worth twice that of shark tourism.
+But, shark fisheries have been declining steadily for 20 years, while shark tourism is exploding exponentially.
+Shark tourism is expected to double to $700 million in the next 15 years, provided there are any sharks left to see.
+In many cases, shark fishing revenues are a fraction of the lost revenue the shark diving industry suffers as a result of that fishing.
 If we fish them out, both industries will collapse, as will the oceans and, in turn, our planet.

 Convention on International Trade of Endangered Species

 Fortunately, positive regulatory changes for several shark species have been implemented over the past twenty years.
-In 2000, the (CITES) moved Great White, Porbeagle, Scalloped Hammerhead and Basking Sharks to Appendix II, which lists them as “species that are not necessarily now threatened with extinction but that may become so unless trade is closely controlled.”
+In 2000, the Convention on International Trade of Endangered Species (CITES) moved Great White, Porbeagle, Scalloped Hammerhead and Basking Sharks to Appendix II, which lists them as “species that are not necessarily now threatened with extinction but that may become so unless trade is closely controlled.”

 Although all shark populations have suffered a steep decline during that same time, and our planet’s average temperatures continue rising, the only sharks on Appendix I (threatened with extinction and international trade is prohibited) are Sawfishes.
 Of the more than 400 shark species out there, only a couple dozen are listed under CITES.
 All the other species are fair game for sport-fisherman and shark-finners.